Member Resources

 Pharmacy Access (Plans with Part D coverage)

-• Allow access to covered Part D drugs dispensed at out-of-network pharmacies when you cannot obtain your covered drugs at a network pharmacy.
+- Allow access to covered Part D drugs dispensed at out-of-network pharmacies when you cannot obtain your covered drugs at a network pharmacy.
 You may have to pay more at an out-of-network pharmacy.
-If you pay full cost for your medications at an out-of-network pharmacy, you may submit your receipt for reimbursement consideration.
+If you pay the full cost for your medications at an out-of-network pharmacy, you may submit your receipt for reimbursement consideration.

-Replacing a lost plan member identification card: Contact our Service Center at the phone numbers listed below to replace a lost or damaged member identification card.
+Contact our Service Center at the phone numbers listed below to replace a lost or damaged member identification card.

-Paying your plan premium: If your plan has a monthly plan premium and you pay us directly, you can sign up for premium withholding from your Social Security check or pay by electronic funds transfer through your bank.
+If your plan has a monthly plan premium and you pay us directly, you can sign up for premium withholding from your Social Security check or pay by electronic funds transfer through your bank.
 Contact our Service Center at the phone numbers listed below for additional information.

 Contact information